jakub-jedrusiak/Psytoolkit-Questionnaire-Converter/README.md

 Use [releases](https://github.com/jakub-jedrusiak/Psytoolkit-Questionnaire-Formatter/releases) to download the current .exe file.
 Known problems include a need to click on something multiple times before it starts to work.

+## Scoring

+This tool allows for setting scores for the questionnaire's items as well as **reversing scores for selected items**.
+To add scores to your scale, use appropriate buttons.
+You can use settings to change scoring convention (incremental, decremental or fixed for manually adding a the scoring without having to write `{score=X}` each time).
+To reverse the scale for an item, add an asterisk `*` at the end of the item.
+Reversing uses the input order and ignores items that are not scored.

 ## To-do

 - [X] Options like random, requied etc.
+- [X] Scoring
 - [X] radio
 - [X] drop
 - [X] check